Hitchhiker007/Watch-Point-Full-Stack-App/README.md

 ## ⚠️ Disclaimer

-This project was created for educational purposes.
+This project is a personal project created for learning purposes.
 Youtube's original branding and content belong to their respective owners.
 All videos and content belong to their respective owners.
 I am not affiliated with Youtube — this is a non-commercial project for learning.